Hands-on Activity Exploring Variables While Testing & Improving Mint-Mobiles

 Summary

-Mint candies aren’t just a tasty treat; they are useful in learning about engineering concepts!
-In this activity, students design, build and test model race cars made from simple materials (lifesaver-shaped candies, plastic drinking straws, Popsicle sticks, index cards, tape) as a way to explore independent, dependent and control variables.
-They measure the changes in distance travelled with the addition of mass to the vehicles.
-Students also practice the steps of the engineering design process by brainstorming, planning, building, testing, and improving their "mint-mobiles."
+Mint candies aren’t just a tasty treat; they are useful in learning about science and engineering concepts!
+In this activity, students design, build, and test model race cars made from simple materials (lifesaver-shaped candies, plastic drinking straws, Popsicle sticks, index cards, tape) as a way to explore independent, dependent, and control variables.
+By investigating how added mass changes the distance traveled, students explore the relationship between force, mass, and motion, connecting their observations to Newton’s Second Law of Motion.
+They also examine how energy is transferred from potential energy (the raised ramp) to kinetic energy (the moving mint-mobile), and how friction and drag influence the motion of their vehicles.
+Throughout the activity, students practice the steps of the engineering design process—brainstorming, planning, building, testing, and improving their “mint-mobiles”—while making sense of the science behind motion and energy.

 This engineering curriculum aligns to Next Generation Science Standards (NGSS).